 Back at Maverick, the sun is fading beyond the mountainous horizon and turning the overcast clouds into rippled peach sorbet.
 An A-list cast of performers trickle in including Zedd, A-Trak and Gareth McGrillen of Knife Party and Pendulum.
 Despite their prowess, they go relatively unnoticed by the EDC attendees waiting on their flights.

 “Pasquale has brought [EDC] from something that was essentially a party to a nation,” says McGrillen.
 “I’ve done the helicopter [at other festivals] one or two other times when you really have to do it.
 This is the only [festival] where it’s an added luxury.”

-Ravers in multi-colored costumes come and go throughout the night and turn the lobby into an EDM masquerade party.
-Later in the evening, Above & Beyond, Soulja Boy and Excision are tacked on to the roster of 500 people that Maverick will transport daily during the festival.
-The $3.5M chopper will continue hauling partiers safely back and forth till the early hours of the morning, but it’s not just a way to get to the festival.
-It’s an experience all of it’s own on top of the glowing lights and endless thumps from the speedway.
+Ravers in multi-coloured costumes come and go throughout the night and turn the lobby into an EDM masquerade party.
+Later in the evening, Above & Beyond, Soulja Boy and Excision are tacked on to the list of 500 people that Maverick will transport everyday during the festival.
+The $3.5M chopper will continue hauling partiers safely back and forth until the early hours of the morning, but it’s not just a way to get to the festival.
+It’s an experience in itself on top of the glowing lights and endless thumps from the track.